-Monarch, son kidnapped in Kwara palace attack
+Monarch, son kidnapped in Kwara Palace attack

 As of the time of filing this report, there was no official information on contact with the abductors, while the community appealed to the state government and security agencies to intensify efforts to secure the safe release of the monarch and his son.

-Efforts to get reaction from Kwara State Police Command at press time failed as the Public Relations Officer, Ejire Adeyemi, did not receive several calls to her line.
+Efforts to obtain a reaction from the Kwara State Police Command proved unsuccessful at press time, as the Police Public Relations Officer, Ejire Adetoun Adeyemi, did not respond to several calls to her phone.

 Disclaimer